JackStelling/BiasMitigation/LNTL/README.md

         - Run all cells and loss curves of all experiments are created
         - This is designed to be a self evaluation tool and best used editing the script yourself and analysing output.

-2. **Qualitatively :** Preating overlaid images from the predictions and the raw images files.
+2. **Qualitatively:** Creating overlaid images from the predictions and the raw images files.
     - Step by Step instructions:
         - Navigate to project evaluation scripts
         ``` console